It’s not unusual to feel like a rabbit trapped in headlights when it comes to writing about your business…

 3. Don’t be afraid to ask your customers

 When customers told WeBuyAnyCar they could sell their car privately for more money, owners of the online car sales service asked them how much their evenings and weekends are worth.
 Are they more valuable than the time-sucking aggravation that comes with a private sale?
-For many, no, absolutely not.
+For many, absolutely not.
 Ask customers for feedback on what they think of your service then hone in on the negative criticism to turn it around.

 Tongues will wag